autismuk/Font-Manager/README.md

 (i) assigning text,anchorX,anchorY etc. won't work.
 The methods have similar functionality though, anchors, scales, positioning should work the same.
 You can use the show() method which will copy text, anchorX and anchorY into the objec.

-(ii) the display object is a display object (a group) but it is also a mixin (decorated with the bitmap functionality) so it cannot be directly used as a prototype.
-The best way to create a new prototype object is to create a bitmap string and decorate it.
+(ii) the display object is a display object (a group) but it is also a mixin (decorated with the bitmap functionality) so it cannot be directly used as class.
+The best way to create a new class is to create a bitmap string and decorate it.

 So for example, you can write code like: